-CU Students and Their Rapes and Stuff
+CU Students and Sexual Assault

 Read here about the case I mentioned of men, one of whom is a student at the University of Colorado, using Title IX to fight the disciplinary actions they received from their universities following allegations of sexual assault.
 They believe that they did not receive due process in their sexual assault investigations and that their universities were biased against in the investigations because they were male.